albar965/littlenavmap-manual/src/en/MENUS.rst

 Saves the flight plan using the new X-Plane FMS 11 format.

-A warning dialog will be shown with the warning above when saving.
+A warning describing the format restrictions will be shown.

 See :doc:`FLIGHTPLANFMT` for more information on limitations.